 GENERAL PUBLIC – Report COVID-19 Shot Injuries

-Complete the following four reports:
+Complete the following five reports:

 - If you experience an adverse event or injury following a COVID-19 shot, instruct your doctor, nurse, or pharmacist to complete the Adverse Events Following Immunization (AEFI) form.
 Confirm that you will be provided a copy of their submitted report.